cockroachdb/docs/src/current/v22.1/cost-based-optimizer.md

 ### Control whether the `avg_size` statistic is used to cost scans

-{% include_cached new-in.html version="v22.1" %} The `avg_size` table statistic represents the average size of a table column.
+{% include new-in.md version="v22.1" %} The `avg_size` table statistic represents the average size of a table column.
 If a table does not have an average size statistic available for a column, it uses the default value of 4 bytes.

 The optimizer uses `avg_size` to cost scans and relevant joins.
 Costing scans per row regardless of the size of the columns comprising the row doesn't account for time to read or transport a large number of bytes over the network.
 This can lead to undesirable plans when there are multiple options for scans or joins that read directly from tables.